MicrosoftDocs/entra-docs/docs/identity/app-provisioning/hr-manager-update-issues.md

 **Applies to:**
 * Workday to on-premises Active Directory user provisioning
-* Workday to Microsoft Entra user provisioning
+* Workday to Microsoft Entra ID user provisioning
 * SAP SuccessFactors to on-premises Active Directory user provisioning
-* SAP SuccessFactors to Microsoft Entra user provisioning
+* SAP SuccessFactors to Microsoft Entra ID user provisioning

 ## Understanding how manager reference resolution works
 The Microsoft Entra provisioning service automatically updates manager information so that the user-manager relationship in Microsoft Entra ID is always in sync with your HR data.
 It uses a process called *manager reference resolution* to accurately update the *manager* attribute.
 Before going into the process details, it is important to understand how manager information is stored in Microsoft Entra ID and on-premises Active Directory.